 Q. What is Sustainability?

 A. It is a year long experiential program.
 Students live and learn on a local organic farm 5 miles from campus.
 Each semester students take 1.5 credits together on site.
 The 1 credit core class teaches sustainability competencies.
 The half credit course is based around the farm and living in the house.
 The idea behind this program is that learning continues outside of the classroom.
 Living in the house, working on the farm, cooking and eating food, are all learning moments that we can contemplate.
-Our local consumption and lifestyle choices intersect with global issues of sustainability and we can use living in the house together can be part of the learning experience.
+Our local consumption and lifestyle choices intersect with global issues of sustainability.
+We can use living in the house together as a way to contemplate and understand the global systems.

 Q. Who can apply to this program?